 It is the responsibility of each employee to promptly notify Aaron Consulting of any changes in personnel data.
 Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be contacted in the event of an emergency, educational accomplishments, and other such status reports should be accurate and current at all times.
 If any personnel data has changed notify your supervisor.

 All employees at Aaron Consulting receive certain benefits, such as employer contributions to social security, medicare, workers’ compensation, state disability and unemployment insurance, in the manner prescribed by law.

 Eligible employees at Aaron Consulting receive a wide range of benefits.
 For questions unanswered by this handbook or the supplementary benefits information provided, see your supervisor.

 Aaron Consulting provides medical insurance for eligible regular employees and their dependents.
 The coverage is provide through HealthPass.
 Employees can choose any plan.
-Aaron Consulting currently pays 87.5% of the premium or $518.45 toward any plan for full time employees.
-Employees must cover any additional premium for spouse or dependents, or a pro-rated portion of their premium if they are not working full time.
+Aaron Consulting currently pays 82.5% of the premium with a maximum company contribution of $621.82 per month toward any plan for full time employees.
+Employees must cover any additional premium for spouse or dependents, or a pro-rated portion of their premium if they are working less than full time.
 Coverage begins at the beginning of the first month after your date of hire.
 Details of coverage are outlined in the policy certificate booklet.
 Please read it carefully.

 Private Disability Insurance